NAMUH is a work of visionary near-future science fiction.

 August 8th, in the not-so-distant future, just before dawn.

-Covered in an immensely dense layer of wet moss, this tree trunk is fifteen metres in diameter.
-The trunk towers steeply upward, void of any branches for the full forty metres, before strong, thick branches, holding dark green foliage, erupt haphazardly from the trunk to form the tree’s canopy.
-Towering above the rest of the forest are the uppermost branches of this tree.
+Covered in an immensely dense layer of wet moss, this tree’s trunk is fifteen metres in diameter.
+The trunk towers steeply upward, void of any branches for the full forty metres before strong, thick branches, holding dark green foliage, erupt haphazardly from the trunk to form the tree’s canopy.
+The uppermost branches of this tree tower above the rest of the forest.

 This area of the forest remains mainly unaffected by the drastic climate changes affecting the planet.
 Aside from experiencing slightly hotter days and cooler nights, the forest ecosystem continues as it has for eons.